pointrix-project/pointrix/README.md

 </div>

 ## News
+- 2024-09-11: We have included instructions for hyperparameter search in the documentation.

-- 2024-09-02: we support all hyperparameter turning based on wandb, including "**random**", "**grid**" and "**bayes**" sweep configuration.
+- 2024-09-02: We support all hyperparameter turning based on wandb, including "**random**", "**grid**" and "**bayes**" sweep configuration.
-- 2024-08-18: we have released Pointrix: v1.0
+- 2024-08-18: We have released Pointrix: v1.0
-- 2024-08-18: we add exporter which supports metric/video/mesh export.
+- 2024-08-18: We add exporter which supports metric/video/mesh export.

 ## Features
 Pointrix is a differentiable point-based rendering framework which has following properties: